 We were visiting when the hills were green, but during the dry season the hills turn brown giving them the name, “chocolate.”

-There are three local legends that explain the nonscientific reason behind the formations of the Chocolate Hills.
+Three local legends explain the nonscientific reason behind the formations of the Chocolate Hills.
 One being a heartbroken giant who cried over the death of his lover.
 The hills are supposed to be his dried giant tears.

 Another being a fight between two giants hurling giant rocks at each other for days.
 The two giants fought so long they forgot why they were fighting and became friends forgetting to clean up their mess, which is now the Chocolate Hills.